acend/container-basics-training/content/en/docs/09.0/_index.en.md

 Previously in the lab...

 > Question: Why?
 Why do I get this error?
-And is there no other way to access the webserver via the private IP?
+And is there no other way to access the web server via the private IP?

 Answer(s):

-1. The apache webserver does not allow to scan its own document root.
+1. The Apache web server does not allow to scan its own document root.
 2. There is another way, and you're going to love it.

-## Get the PHP App
+## Get the PHP app

 For this lab you're going to need a small PHP app consisting of two files.